paco0x/vscode-ai-rename/README.md

 `ai-rename` is a Visual Studio Code extension that leverages OpenAI's API to rename the symbol under cursor.

+It uses OpenAI's GPT-3 API to suggest and apply new names.

-## Requirements
+## How to use

-An OpenAI API key with permissions to access the GPT-3 service.
+An OpenAI API key with permissions to access the GPT-3 service is required before using.
 For more information on how to get a key, visit [OpenAI's website](https://openai.com/api/).

 Set your OpenAI key to `"aiRename.openAiApiKey"` in your vs code `settings.json` or `Open Ai Api Key` in the UI.

-## How to use

-Uses OpenAI's GPT-3 API to suggest and apply new names for the symbol under cursor.

 Simply use command `"AI Rename: Rename` to generate the choices for the symbol under cursor, select an item and it'll rename it for you.
 See the Demo: